Peter Lynch is famous for coining the term “10-bagger.”

 Lynch rarely snagged any 10-baggers.

-In fact, Lynch held on to his single stock positions for an average of only four months.
+In fact, Lynch held on to the average stock for only four months.
 That’s usually not long enough to collect 10 times your money on a single position.

-On the other hand, passive investors generally buy stocks and hold them forever… or buy index funds that track the market.
+On the other hand, passive investors generally buy stocks (either individually or through index funds) and hold them for years.

 If you put that same amount into an index fund that tracked the S&P 500, you’d have only made $700,000 over the same span.